After nine years, Tesco gives up on cracking China alone

 The world's biggest and second biggest retailers, Wal-Mart Stores Inc (WMT.N) and French retailer Carrefour SA (CARR.PA) are for now slugging it out alone, although there have been suggestions that Carrefour too could be seeking a local partner.

 Wal-Mart, with 380 stores, plans to open another 100 in the next three years.
-Carrefour, with 70, is targeting 20 new openings a year.
+Carrefour, with 218 hypermarkets, is targeting 20 new openings a year.

 Germany's Metro AG (MEOG.DE) said in January it was pulling out of the consumer electronics business in China while Home Depot Inc (HD.N) said last year it would close all seven of its big-box home improvement stores.